Harley-xk/MaLiang/README.md

 MaLiang supports automatically adjustment of stroke size with painting force.
 3D Touch is supported by default, and simulated force will be setup on devices those are not supporting this.

 `forceSensitive` is the property that force affects the storke size.
 It should be set between `0` to `1`. the smaller the value is, the less sensitive will be. if sets to `0`, then force will not affects the stroke size.

+### Chartlet

+Chartlet elements are supported from 2.1.0.
+A chartlet must be registered to canvas with its' texture data.
+You can simply get image data from its' `pngData()` method.

+#### Text

+Text element can be rendered to canvas by the Chartlet feature.
+MaLiang leaves the work of text layout and styles to your self.

+- Firtst, put your text content to a label, a text view or any other customized views
+- Second, make it properly styled and layouted
+- Then Third, take a snapshot from that view.
+- Finally, now you shoud have an image to your text content, render this image to canvas using the Chartlet apis.

+Refer to the samples for more details.

 ### CanvasData